gburgett/blog/linkedin/2026-03-18_healthsharetech_draft.md

 Everyone's talking about AI agents transforming their work.
 It's certainly transformed mine.

-But I've been wondering—what does it look like to build AI agents that actually empower people's lives, not just "augment" them?
+But I've been wondering, what does it look like to build AI agents that actually empower people's lives, not just "augment" them?

 I've spent the last 6 months building Alice, an AI agent that handles healthcare paperwork for churches leveraging HealthCare Cost Sharing Ministries.
 Here are 4 things I've learned about building AI that empowers users: